medavox/distribackup/docs/report/report.md

 ----------------------------------

-##Functional Components (as described in FYPP):
+##Functional Components (as described in Proposal):

-* Peer discovery - given that peers have dynamic IP addresses and <100% uptime?
+* Peer discovery - given that peers have dynamic IP addresses and <100% up-time?
     - use DHTs eg Kademlia
         - is DHT mirror discovery too difficult to implement in the given time?
 * Identifying/authenticating mirrors - preventing man-in the middle attacks